github/codeql/docs/language/learn-ql/javascript/introduce-libraries-ts.rst

 Note that the superclass of a class is an expression, not a type annotation.
 If the superclass has type arguments, it will be an expression of kind `ExpressionWithTypeArguments <https://help.semmle.com/qldoc/javascript/semmle/javascript/TypeScript.qll/type.TypeScript$ExpressionWithTypeArguments.html>`__.

-Also see the documentation for classes in the `Introduction to the QL libraries for JavaScript <introduce-libraries-js#classes>`__.
+Also see the documentation for classes in the `Introduction to the QL libraries for JavaScript <introduce-libraries-js.html#classes>`__.

 To select the type references to a class or an interface, use ``getTypeName()``.